 To challenge your thoughts.
 We have a tendency to focus on the negatives or our perceived weaknesses.
 Take a moment to write these things down and actually see if they are as bad as you think they are.
 I think you might be surprised to find that in the grand scheme of things they aren’t that bad.

 To recognise what needs to change in your life.
 Self reflection can help shift your mindset and tackle each day more positively.
 It helps you discover what you really want out of life, perhaps what you need to change in your life and identify the actions to make this happen.

 To ensure you live your life fully.
 Self reflection can help you realise what you have accomplished each day and can encourage you to think about how you can change your days to make sure you get the most out of them.

 How to self reflect

 Make sure that you are in the right environment for you, away from any distractions or interruptions.
+This can be difficult if you have young children but try your best to get 10 minutes to yourself.
 Ask yourself what is on your mind that needs resolving.
 Taking time to ask yourself important questions will enable you to have a better understanding of your strengths, weakness and what motivates you.
-Remember to be 100% truthful with yourself, otherwise it is a pointless exercise.
+Remember to be 100% truthful with yourself, otherwise it’s a pointless exercise.

 Make the Change!